ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 	Best of 3: Decider matches.

 - 5 to 8 invites: 16 team [Swiss bracket](#Swiss-Bracket)

-	Best of 3: Decider matches (e.g., matches where a team reaches their third win or third loss).

-	At times, it will be necessary to determine Opening or Elimination Stage invitations among a group of teams with identical records.
-In that case the following process should be used to separate them:

-		1 team: one of the two 3-0 teams.
-		- The two 3-0 teams play a best of 3 and the loser is eliminated.

-		2 teams: both 3-0 teams.

-		3 teams: both 3-0 teams and one of the three 3-1 teams.
-		- The three 3-1 teams are first sorted by difficulty score.
-		- The lower two teams play a best of 3 and the loser is eliminated.
-		- The remaining two teams play a best of 3 and the loser is eliminated.

-		4 teams: both 3-0 teams and two of the three 3-1 teams.
-		- The three 3-1 teams are first sorted by difficulty score.
-		- The lower two teams play a best of 3 and the loser is eliminated.

-		5 teams: both 3-0 teams and all three 3-1 teams.

-		6 teams: both 3-0 teams, all three 3-1 teams, and one of the three 3-2 team.
-		- The three 3-2 teams are first sorted by difficulty score.
-		- The lower two teams play a best of 3 and the loser is eliminated.
-		- The remaining two teams play a best of 3 and the loser is eliminated.

-		7 teams: both 3-0 teams, all three 3-1 teams, and two of the three 3-2 teams.
-		- The three 3-2 teams are first sorted by difficulty score.
-		- The lower two teams play a best of 3 and the loser is eliminated.

-		8 teams: both 3-0, all three 3-1, and all three 3-2 teams.

 - 9 to 16 invites: subdivide teams by [Final Ranking](#Final-Rankings-Major), placing teams into two groups.
 The resulting groups are to use the format appropriate for that number of invites, per the above.